How To Paint Furniture With Latex Paint? (6 Steps)

 Does Latex Paint Protect The Furniture?

-Latex paint is water-based so it isn’t resistant to UV, water, or moisture.
-When dry, it forms a textured finish that isn’t durable or resistant to anything.
-In comparison, oil-based paints form a glossy finish that repels water and moisture.
+Latex paint is water-based and isn’t resistant to UV, water, moisture, or scratches.
+It produces a textured finish that isn’t durable or resistant and doesn’t protect the surface underneath.

 Related Read: How To Paint Concrete With Latex Paint?

-Do You Need to Prime Before Applying Latex Paint?
+Do You Need to Apply Primer Before Latex Paint?

 How To Apply Latex Paint On Furniture?